geekboxzone/mmallow_docs_source.android.com/src/source/building.md

 ## No USB Permission ##

 On most Linux systems, unprivileged users cannot access USB ports by default.

-TODO: what error will occur?

-Follow the instructions on the [Initializing](initializing.html) page for configuring USB access.
+If you see a permission denied error, follow the instructions on the [Initializing](initializing.html) page for configuring USB access.

 If adb was already running and cannot connect to the device after getting those rules set up, it can be killed with `adb kill-server`.